 Alice is in love with Bob.
 Bob goes and does something crazy heroic, risking himself.
 Once the crisis is over, Alice rips into Bob with utmost anger.
 Eventually, she comes out and admits she was worried about him.
 This frequently occur in the context of the After Action Patchup.
 It can also happen in cases where the person has disappeared without communicating at all for a while, in which case it may be accompanied by, "You could have called!"

 Of course, this trope can apply to either gender on both the giving and receiving end; it's the caring that brings it about that makes the trope.
 It is also particularly common for parents to show this trope when their children return from whatever world saving adventure they've been on.

 Related to How Dare You Die on Me!, except it's milder, as in, "how dare you put yourself in so much danger."
 May also involve a Slap-Slap-Kiss or lead to Calling Out for Not Calling.
 Contrast Tearful Smile, which occurs when Alice is still distraught even when she's happy.
 Good odds for a Punchy Love-type to be this if he/she is far enough on the "punchy" side.
 Compare I Have Just One Thing to Say and Arson Murder And Life Saving.

-Neon Genesis Evangelion played with this one in the Sea of Dirac arc.
+- Neon Genesis Evangelion played with this one in the Leliel/Dirac sea episode.
 Asuka is clearly aiming for the trope, but she keeps having to take a number as first Misato and then Rei "butt in", after Shinji reappears.
 She's left at a low simmer, but Shinji sees her the second time and seems to understand.
 Notably this is the only time we ever see Shinji laugh.

-In Ouran High School Host Club, Tamaki yells at Haruhi for trying to take on a group of bullies by herself and nearly getting killed in the process.
+- In Ouran High School Host Club, Tamaki calls Haruhi an idiot for trying to take on a group of bullies by herself and nearly getting killed in the process.
 The rest of the episode has Haruhi and Tamaki giving each other the silent treatment until they make up near the end.

-Also in Ouran, the Creepy Twins Hikaru and Kaoru pull this off in the vacation episode to score Moe points through twincest subtext.
+- Also in Ouran, the Creepy Twins Hikaru and Kaoru pull this off in the vacation episode to score Moe points through twincest subtext.
 Whether it was intentional or not is up to debate.
 Though in general, Hikaru is much more prone to this trope compared to the more level-headed Kaoru whenever there's actual conflict regarding them.

-Naruto goes to town with this.
+- Naruto goes to town with this.
 With only a few exceptions, Sakura always worries about Naruto's safety in a combat situation.
-This persists despite him proving his skills over and over, and her claims that she doesn't feel "that" way about him.
+This persists despite him proving his skills over and over, and her insistence that she genuinely doesn't feel that way about him.

 - Possibly the best example is from Chapter 450 when Naruto returns after defeating Pain, Sakura punches him for being so reckless, then embraces him, thanking him.
 He did not hug her back, which, in retrospect, foreshadowed what was to come nineteen chapters later...